-Lucy Kelly’s essay ‘How working in an abortion clinic changed my mind about terminations‘ remains one of the most popular posts in Spinoff history.
-Two years on, she reflects on its international impact, and how the abortion debate has, and hasn’t, moved on in New Zealand.
+Lou Kelly’s essay ‘How working in an abortion clinic changed my mind about terminations’ remains one of the most popular posts in Spinoff history.
+Two years on, they reflect on its international impact, and how the abortion debate has, and hasn’t, moved on in New Zealand.

-Two years ago I published an essay about how working in an abortion clinic as a student studying women’s health had shaped my views on a women’s right to choose.
+Two years ago I published an essay about how working in an abortion clinic as a student studying women’s health had shaped my views on a woman’s right to choose.

 Upon publication the post went viral.
 The support was overwhelmingly positive, but there were also people who hated it, and by association, me.
 There were comments saying that I would make a terrible midwife, that I had no heart or soul.
 I had messages in my inbox telling me I deserved to die for my views, and that I was sure to be damned to an eternity in hell.

 To this day, it’s the most popular piece of writing I’ve ever published, and I have a lot of feelings about it – not all of them good.
 Since its publication I have graduated, I have worked as a midwife for 12 months.
 I have been pregnant, and miscarried.
 I have walked with friends through their own pregnancy losses, and terminations.
 I’ve also taken up postgraduate studies in politics.

 In my work as a core midwife I found myself caring for so many whānau who had pregnancy losses that I felt myself trying to force my heart to shrink to the size of The Grinch’s, prior to his Christmas heart-growing revelation.
 Oh how much easier my job would have been if only I didn’t feel so much.

 I still have a stomach of steel but I sure as hell don’t have a heart of stone anymore.
 This heart of mine is scraped, bruised.
 It’s as squishy, soft and warm as the belly I have grown from inhaling carbs during fleeting breaks on long, understaffed shifts.